-\ During the reporting period the subsidiary Shelly Europe Ltd. (previous company name Allterco Robotics Ltd.) has registered a branch in Ireland, registered with the Companies Registration Office with registration number 909893 and registered address 38 Upper Mount Street, Dublin, D02 PR89, Ireland

-\\ In January 2023 the Company has closed the 1st stage of the acquisition of the Slovenian IoT provider GOAP Računalniški inženiring in avtomatizacija procesov d.o.o.
-Nova Gorica, ("GOAP" or the "Target Company") which consisted in the acquisition of 60% of the share capital of the Target Company.
-The transaction is based on Share Purchase Agreements ("SPAs") that were signed with all four GOAP shareholders.
-The total purchase price for the 1st stage transactions is EUR 2 million.
+- \ During the reporting period the subsidiary Shelly Europe Ltd. (former company name "Alterco Robotics") has registered a branch in Ireland, registered with the Companies Registration Office with registration number 909893 and registered address 38 Upper Mount Street, Dublin, D02 PR89, Ireland - \\ In January 2023 the Company has closed the 1st stage of the acquisition of the Slovenian IoT provider Shelly Tech avtomatizacija stavb, d.o.o. (former company name GOAP Računalniški inženiring in avtomatizacija procesov d.o.o.
+Nova Gorica), referred hereinafter as "the Slovenian Company" / "Shelly Tech" which consisted in the acquisition of 60% of the share capital of the Target Company.
+The transaction is based on Share Purchase Agreements ("SPAs") that were signed with all four shareholders of the Slovenian Company.
+The total purchase price for the 1st stage transactions is EUR 2 million. - \\\ After the end of the reporting period the subsidiary Shelly Trading Ltd. Has registered a branch in the United Kingdom under registration number FC040991 with office at 130 Shaftesbury Avenue, London, 2nd Floor, W1D 5EU.

-The remaining 40% of the GOAP share capital belonging to three individual shareholders of GOAP are subject to Option Agreement that was signed together with the SPAs.
+The remaining 40% of the Slovenian Company share capital belonging to three individual shareholders of the Slovenian Company are subject to Option Agreement that was signed together with the SPAs.
 Under the Option Agreement SHELLY GROUP PLC will have unconditional call options and the selling shareholders will have conditional put options on two packages of shares (the exercise of each of the sellers' options is conditional upon the achievement of certain minimum criteria of KPI, EBITDA and revenue within the period 2023 - 2025).
-One option is for 16% of GOAPs share capital and the other option is for 24% of GOAPs share capital.
+One option is for 16% of the Slovenian Company's share capital and the other option is for 24% of the Slovenian Company's share capital.
 The aggregate price for the shares in case of the exercise of the options depends on the extent to which the conditions therefore are met and may range from EUR 699,999.70 (BGN 1,369,080.41) to EUR 3,449,998.60 (BGN 6,747,610.76).